Lexim-gold/Lexim-ERC20-Token/README.md

 In order to allow for gas-less transactions we have implemented support for EIP-2612 based on https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Permit.

-### Upgradeability
+### Upgradeability Proxy

-We believe that smart contract should not be changeable on the whim of anyone including the developers.
-Consequently our ERC20 smart contract is NOT upgradable.
+To facilitate upgradeability on the immutable blockchain we follow a ERC-1822: Universal Upgradeable Proxy Standard based on OpenZeppelin implemetation.